-In the first, second and third quarters of fiscal 2012 and the second quarter of fiscal 2013 certain executive officers exercised stock options through cashless exercises.
-In the first quarter of fiscal 2014, certain employees exercised stock options through cashless exercises.
+During fiscal 2015, 2014 and 2013, certain executive officers and employees exercised stock options through cashless exercises.
 A portion of the options exercised were net settled in satisfaction of the exercise price and federal and state minimum statutory tax withholding requirements.
-We remitted \$0.1 million, \$0.6 million, and \$2.6 million as of July 31, 2014, 2013 and 2012, respectively, to the proper taxing authorities in satisfaction of the employees' minimum statutory withholding requirements.
+The Company remitted \$3.8 million, \$0.1 million and \$0.6 million for the years ended July 31, 2015, 2014 and 2013, respectively, to the proper taxing authorities in satisfaction of the employees' minimum statutory withholding requirements.